 Anyone who follows my recommendations knows that I’m wild about wild salmon.
-Wild salmon is a great medicinal food loaded with heart-healthy omega-3 essential fatty acids (EFAs), which can’t be manufactured by the body (hence the name “essential”).
+Wild salmon is a great medicinal food loaded with heart-healthy omega-3 benefits.
+Omega-3s are essential fatty acids (EFAs), which can’t be manufactured by the body (hence the name “essential”).

+Omega-3 benefits affect the heart in many different ways.
 These healthy fats penetrate layers of cholesterol-laden plaque, soothing inflammation in blood vessels and preventing blood-clotting deposits from lining coronary arteries.
-EFAs can also prevent spasms of the coronary blood vessels and the rupture of plaque.
-In one study, people who ate two meals of fatty fish per month—such as salmon—experienced a 30 percent reduction in cardiac arrest; four fatty-fish meals a month were associated with a 50 percent reduction in cardiac arrest!
+Other omega-3 benefits include preventing spasms of the coronary blood vessels and rupturing plaque.
+In one study, people who ate two meals of fatty fish per month—such as salmon—experienced a 30 percent reduction in cardiac arrest.
+Four fatty-fish meals a month were associated with a 50 percent reduction in cardiac arrest!

 Wild salmon also contains a powerful carotenoid called astaxanthin, which gives salmon its distinctive color.
 Astaxanthin packs a serious antioxidant punch to free radicals, helping to prevent the oxidation of fats in the body.
 And this super fish is also a great source of CoQ10, another potent antioxidant that is essential for cardiac health because of its crucial role in producing cellular energy.